Jurica Ribar

-Jurica Ribar (Đakovo, 26 March 1918 - Trebaljevo near Kolašin, 3 October 1943) was a Yugoslav painter.
+Jurica Ribar (26 March 1918 - 3 October 1943) was a Yugoslav Croat painter.

 Biography

 He was the younger son of the politician Ivan Ribar and brother of Communist Yugoslavia's hero Ivo Lola Ribar.
 Jurica grew up and was educated in Belgrade, where he finished elementary school and the Second Men's High School, and in March 1941 he graduated from the Faculty of Law.
 During his studies, he actively participated in a student political movement as a member of the illegal League of Communist Youth of Yugoslavia.
 He was actively involved in art, and mostly in painting.
 He attended the painting school with Jovan Bijelić, and in 1938 he became a member of the painting group "Ten", which consisted of many later famous painters, such as Ljubica Cuca Sokić, Aleksa Čelebonović, Nikola Graovac and others.

 After the occupation, in 1941, he became a member of the League of Communists of Yugoslavia.
 Initially he was active in occupied Belgrade, and in the autumn he joined the Yugoslav Partisans.
-He took part in combat during the Partisan Long march and in major battles on Neretva and Sutjeska rivers.
-He was mortally wounded in early October 1942 while defending liberated Kolasin against Chetnik forces.
+He took part in combat in major battles on Neretva and Sutjeska rivers.
+He was mortally wounded in early October 1943 while defending liberated Kolašin against Chetnik forces.
 He died later in a partisan hospital in the nearby village Trebaljevo and was interred there, but his remains were later moved to the Belgrade New Cemetery and interred with those of his mother, Antonija (Tonica) Ribar.

-He also had misgivings when the action was taken to the extreme.
-He was killed during a civil war battle with the Chetniks in October 1943.
+Jurica was due to be transferred to the partisan headquarters in Jajce, however the Chetnik attack prevented his transfer as all available manpower was needed to repel enemy forces.
+His brother, Ivo Lolo, hid news of his death from their father Ivan, putting instead his feelings in a letter addressed to his father and handing it over to Josip Broz Tito.
+In the letter he expressed survivor's guilt stating that he wished it was he who died instead of Jurica.
+Three days later, while departing with the Yugoslav military mission to Cairo, Ivo Lolo was killed as well.
+Thus, Tito had the unenviable task of informing Ivan Ribar of the deaths of both his sons.

 After the war, Jurica's paintings were put on display in exhibitions organized by Cuca.